Coronavirus: Where are we in the Covid-19 vaccine race?

 Drugmakers and research centres around the world are working on Covid-19 vaccines, with large global trials of several of the candidates involving tens of thousands of participants well underway.

-The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed more than 1.34 million lives worldwide:
+The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed over 1.26 million lives worldwide:

 Who is furthest along?

+Moderna Inc is the second U.S. pharmaceutical company to release interim data showing that its vaccine worked in a large, late-stage clinical trial.
+The biotech firm said its vaccine was 94.5 per cent effective.

-US drugmaker Pfizer Inc and German partner BioNTech SE released final late-stage trial data on Wednesday that showed their shot was 95 per cent effective at stopping Covid-19, the highest efficacy rate so far.
+One week ago, US drugmaker Pfizer Inc and German partner BioNTech SE released interim data and said their shot was more than 90 per cent effective at stopping Covid-19.

-The companies are the first to publish final Phase III efficacy and safety data and plan to apply for an emergency use authorisation (EUA) in the United States within days.

-On Monday, another US pharmaceutical company, Moderna Inc , released interim data showing that its vaccine worked in a large, late-stage clinical trial with a 94.5 per cent efficacy rate.

 Interim late-stage trial results for Russia's Sputnik V vaccine published on Nov.
 11 showed the shot is 92 per cent effective.